Ullah millet

 The Ullah millet (Ulah milleti, lit.
 'Vlach millet', can be interpreted as "Aromanian nation") was a separate millet (that is, a recognized ethno-religious and linguistic community) within the Ottoman Empire.
 It was established by the Ottoman authorities for the Aromanians (also known as "Vlachs"; Ulahlar) in 1905, during the rise of nationalism in the Ottoman Empire.
-Although the Megleno-Romanians are also sometimes called Vlachs, the Ullah millet was not intended for them.

 History

 The Aromanians are a Balkan ethnic group which is scattered in several countries such as Albania, Bulgaria, Greece, North Macedonia, Romania and Serbia.
 Usually, the neighbors of the Aromanians use the term "Vlach" (Ulahlar) to refer to them.
 However, the same term is also used for the Megleno-Romanians, a small related Balkan people.
 Before the establishment of the Ullah millet, the Aromanians were under the jurisdiction of the Greek Ecumenical Patriarchate of Constantinople.
 This was because they practised Eastern Orthodoxy.
 During this time, most of the priests were Greeks and the Aromanians could not use their own language in church services.
 This conflict between the Aromanians and Greeks eventually escalated to physical violence, sparking fights between members of both groups.
 Due to this, the Aromanians started to call for help to the Ottoman authorities and the Romanian Government.

 The situation began to be studied by the Ottoman Empire and, on 9 August 1891, the Ministry of Justice sent to the Ottoman grand vizier a report in which it stated that the Aromanians had the right to use their own language in the church just like many Orthodox people in Arab-populated lands could use their mother language if it was not Greek.
 It also said that the dissatisfaction of the Aromanians could lead them to establish their own independent church.
 The Aromanian issue had to be treated delicately by the Ottoman authorities.
 While granting more rights to them could improve relations between Romania and the Ottoman Empire and raise pro-Turkish opinions on its citizens, it could also anger the Ottoman citizens of Bulgarian, Greek and Serb ethnicity.
 On the other hand, Romania pressured the Ottoman Empire for greater autonomy for the Aromanians and their right for an independent church, even offering a treaty of alliance with them if the ambitions of the Aromanians were fulfilled.

 Ethnographic map of the Balkans of 1861 by Guillaume Lejean.
 The Aromanians are shown in a very dark blue color, surrounded mostly by Albanians (who are represented in yellow; their distribution in this map is inaccurate in the area of Epirus).
 The Megleno-Romanians are shown as Aromanians.